Hermione: We've got to plan, we've got to figure it out!

 - In Half-Blood Prince:

 - Cormac inquires about Hermione to Ron, while brandishing his quite large Quidditch broomstick.

 - A bathrobe-clad Ginny points out to Harry that his shoelace is untied, and drops down to a knee, at first out of frame.
 To tie his shoe, of course!

 - Ron is wiping a lot of things off Hermione's lips... like toothpaste and butterbeer foam...

 - Deathly Hallows Part 1 has two major ones:

 - The scene where Hermione is tortured by Bellatrix Lestrange.
-It happens offscreen in the book, but you get to see plenty of it in the film adaptation, and it strongly ressembles rape.
+It happens offscreen in the book, but you get to see plenty of it in the film adaptation, and it strongly resembles rape.

-- The Nazi-esque posters and pamphlets being printed from the same film.
-Another Nazi-esque bit of symbolism is Bellatrix scarring Hermione's arm with "Mudblood", which is reminiscent of the serial numbers tattooed onto the forearms of interns in concentration camps.
+- The Nazi-esque posters and pamphlets being printed in the same film.
+Another Nazi-esque bit of symbolism is Bellatrix scarring Hermione's arm with the word "Mudblood", which is very reminiscent of the serial numbers tattooed onto the forearms of interns in concentration camps.

 - Speaking of Nazis, Albert Runcorn, the man Harry polyjuices into, wears a leather jacket and an outfit that makes him look like a Gestapo officer.